beakerbrowser/beakerbrowser.com/_posts/2017-06-19-cryptographically-secure-change-feeds.md

 Why?
 In Beaker, Dat archives contain Web applications.
 Our goal is to support end-to-end secrecy of user data, so it's very important that we can trust the software.

 <aside class="highlight">
   One reason that the Web has historically lacked end-to-end secrecy is that all Web applications have to trust a third party — the host.
-But this deficiency is umique to is the services-based Web.
+But this deficiency is unique to is the services-based Web.
 In the peer-to-peer Web, the application has no host, and we can use signatures and integrity checks to audit the software.
 </aside>

 We want a "uniform distribution" of all applications.
 If it were possible for a developer to distribute multiple versions of their code, then they could deliver one version of the app to most users, and deliver a compromised version to a single target.
 We call this a "targeted payload" attack.